1Marc/marcgrabanski.com/src/pages/articles/2009-04-28-jquery-google-maps-tutorial-ajax-php-mysql/index.md

 ## Step #9: Load and Display the Locations from in the Database

 When the page initially loads, we want to load all of our stored points.
 The simplest way to do this (in my opinion) is to do a GET request to fetch a JSON object from the server after the page loads.
-To make a,"GET"request to the server, we can use jQuery's "getJson method":http://docs.jquery.com/Ajax/jQuery.getJSON .
+To make a,[GET"request to the server, we can use jQuery's "getJson method](http://docs.jquery.com/Ajax/jQuery.getJSON) .
 We will send the server a,"get"variable called action with value,"listpoints".

 ```js
  $.getJSON("php/map-service.php?action=listpoints", function(json) { // do stuff in step #11 });